Bathurst Regional Council area

 The major differences between the jobs held by local workers of Bathurst Regional Council area and New South Wales were:

-- A larger percentage of local workers employed in Health Care and Social Assistance (14.8% compared to 12.7%)
+- A larger percentage of local workers employed in Public Administration and Safety (8.3% compared to 5.8%)

 - A smaller percentage of local workers employed in Professional, Scientific and Technical Services (4.1% compared to 8.7%)

 - A smaller percentage of local workers employed in Financial and Insurance Services (1.6% compared to 5.0%)

 The number of local workers in Bathurst Regional Council area increased by 2,088 between 2012/13 and 2017/18.

 The largest changes in the jobs held by local workers between 2012/13 and 2017/18 in Bathurst Regional Council area were for those employed in:

 - Health Care and Social Assistance (+1,000 local workers)